-World Unesco heritage sit the Dolmens in Spain, Antequera
+World Unesco heritage site the Dolmens in Spain, Antequera

 Whilst you are in this old city you can also visit the World UNESCO heritage site of the archeological Antequera Dolmens ensemble.
 This ancient burial site can also be easily be visited from Malaga in a day.
 Here is the Ultimate guide for when you Visit Antequera and a historic look in to the heritage site of The Dolmens Antequera.

-A charming Spanish city in the heart of andalucia.
+Antequera is a charming Spanish city in the heart of Andalucia.

 As well as these newly listed World Unesco heritage sites likewise the rest of the city is pretty majestic in itself.
 There is an abundance of places to visit including the centuries-old moorish fortress of the Alcazaba of Antequera.
 With almost over 40 churches plenty of restaurants and many hotels offering so much to do.

 How do I Visit the World UNESCO heritage site of the Archeological Antequera Dolmens ensemble?

 They are all easily accessible with tourist offices onsite.
 The sites are also well sign posted on the route heading in to the city.
 In this extensive guide to will take a look at just what there is to offer and how you go about visiting the Dolmans Antequera.